yueym/MTRCL-code/README.md

 3. Finally, use the `test.py` file in the `Model_testing` folder to test the wind speed prediction results.

 ### Baselines
 The `Baselines` folder contains the training, validation, and testing codes for some baselines used in this study.
+It also includes codes related to sensitivity analysis.